 Rating: 4/5 Cubs

 If you decide to purchase this radio based upon my review, I would appreciate if you do so by clicking on this Amazon link.
+It really helps support the blog.
 Thanks! -Steve